-A seminar has been organised to inform officials in the Government Offices working within the framework of relevant international forums about Article 3, paragraph 7 and the Almaty Guidelines.
+Answer:

+Officials in the ministries and government agencies responsible generally inform one another about ongoing international processes concerning the environment and the importance of spreading the principles of the Convention.
+Questionnaires and information material from the Convention Secretariat are spread to the officials affected.

-(ii) Measures taken to provide access to information at the national level regarding international forums, including the stages at which the access to information was provided;
+(ii) Measures taken to provide access to information at the national level regarding international forums, including the stages at which access to information was provided;

+Answer:

-Information on international forums is available via the Government websitewww.regeringen.se ().
+Information on international forums is, for instance, available via the Government website, www.regeringen.se.
+Examples of this information include information about Conferences of the Parties under the UN Climate Convention, meetings in the IMF, the World Bank and UNEP, the UN Environment Programme.

-(iii) Measures taken to promote and enable public participation at the national level with respect to international forums (e.g. inviting NGO members to participate in the Party’s delegations in international environmental negotiations or involving NGOs in forming the Party’s official position for such negotiations) including the stages at which the access to information was provided;
+(iii) Measures taken to promote and enable public participation at the national level with respect to international forums (e.g., inviting non-governmental organization (NGO) members to participate in the Party’s delegation in international environmental negotiations, or involving NGOs in forming the Party’s official position for such negotiations), including the stages at which access to information was provided;

+Answer:

-There are various forms of consultation with respect to ongoing work in international forums.
-Consultations at national level are regularly held ahead of meetings of the parties and negotiations in international environmental conventions and other forums, for example.
-These usually take the form of meetings between representatives of the Government and of stakeholders such as NGOs, sectoral organisations, researchers and relevant agencies.
+There are various forms of consultation with respect to ongoing work in international forums dealing with environmental matters.
+For example, consultations at national level are generally held ahead of meetings of parties and negotiations in international environmental conventions and other forums.
+They normally take the form of meetings between representatives of the Government and of stakeholders such as NGOs, sectoral organisations, researchers and relevant agencies.

-The Ministry of the Environment regularly invites business, public authorities and NGOs to meetings prior to meetings within the EU environmental council.
-This is done primarily for informational purposes and to exchange knowledge and experience on topics relevant for the ministerial meetings.
+The Ministry of the Environment and Energy generally invites representatives of business, public authorities and environmental NGOs to meetings prior to meetings of the EU Environment Council.
+This is done primarily for informational purposes and to exchange knowledge and experience on the topic.

-(iv) Measures taken to promote the principles of the Convention in the procedures of other international forums;
+(iv) Measures taken to promote the principles of the Convention in the procedures of other international forums;’

+Answer:

+See under (v)

-(v)Measures taken to promote the principles of the Convention in the work programmes, projects, decisions and other substantive outputs of other international forums;
+(v) Measures taken to promote the principles of the Convention in the work programmes, projects, decisions and other substantive outputs of other international forums;

+Answer:

-The provisions of the Convention on also working to promote the application of principles of the Convention in other international processes are well in line with Swedish endeavours to bring about greater transparency in the European Union (EU) and in international contexts.
-Sweden has participated actively in work on the guidelines for public participation in international forums.
-Earlier on, Sweden also decided to take part in the Partnership for Principle 10 at the World Summit in Johannesburg in 2002.
-As part of its Eastern Europe Programme, the Swedish Environmental Protection Agency has also held courses in environmental law that have dealt with the principles of the Convention.
-Furthermore, Sweden has actively supported the process within the United Nations Environment Programme (UNEP) that led to the adoption of the Guidelines for the Development of National Legislation on Access to Information, Public Participation and Access to Justice in Environmental Matters at the meeting of the organisation's Governing Council in February 2010.
-Although the guidelines are intended to support the development of national legislation in the area at country level, as is clear from their title, the process that led to their adoption was an international one.
-In combination with the wider dissemination of the Aarhus Convention's principles at national level implied by the guidelines, this increases the prospects of these principles shaping work in international forums and organisations in the future.
+The provisions of the Convention on also working to promote the application of the principles of the Convention in other international processes are well in line with Swedish endeavours to bring about greater transparency in the European Union (EU) and in international contexts.
+Sweden participated actively in work on drafting the guidelines for public participation in international forums.
+Sweden actively supported the process within the United Nations Environment Programme (UNEP) that led to the adoption of the Guidelines for the Development of National Legislation on Access to Information, Public Participation and Access to Justice in Environmental Matters in 2010.
+Although these guidelines are intended to support the development of national legislation in the area by countries, the process that led to their adoption was an international one.
+In combination with the wider dissemination of the Convention's principles at national level resulting from the guidelines, this increases the prospects that these principles will be able to mould work in international forums and organisations to a greater extent in the future.